SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 > **Tips:**
 >
-> 1. No need of preparing a slide decks or presentation for the demo.
+> 1. Slide decks or presentations for the demo is not expected.
 > 2. Microsoft Teams, Google Meet, or similar software can be used for screen sharing that also supports recording.